Updated: Aug 2

-January 11th of 2019 marked two years since my father passed away from dementia.
-It was a very traumatic experience for me and other family members to watch him suffering so deeply.
-It was the saddest experience I’ve had to watch his body slowly giving up in his last a few months and days.
+January 11th of, 2019 marked two years since my father passed away from dementia.
+It was a very traumatic experience for me and other family members to watch him suffer so deeply.
+It was the saddest experience I’ve had to watch his body slowly give up in his last few months and days.
 I’ve been feeling very guilty about not doing enough to help him being so far away from China.
 I haven’t spoken about this with many people because it’s too painful to talk about.
-But more and more I feel a stronger desire to write something in his memory and also to raise awareness.
+But more and more, I feel a stronger desire to write something in his memory and also to raise awareness.

-There are many potential contributors leading to any types of neurological disorders such as dementia, Alzheimer’s and Parkinson’s, migraines, essential tremors and list goes on and on.
-We hear a lot about the causes such as the genetics, lifestyles, and the environmental triggers such as chemicals and heavy metals.
-In my opinion it’s a multi-faceted combination of triggers that can start years or even decades ago before people start to show symptoms of brain disorders.
-The brain symptoms are the results of these chronic triggers that have been silently causing damages to our body.
+Many potential contributors could lead to neurological disorders, such as dementia, Alzheimer’s and Parkinson’s, migraines, essential tremors, and the list goes on and on.
+We hear a lot about the causes, such as genetics, lifestyles, and environmental triggers, such as chemicals and heavy metals.
+In my opinion, it’s a multi-faceted combination of triggers that can start years or even decades ago before people start to show symptoms of brain disorders.
+The brain symptoms are the results of these chronic triggers that have been silently causing damage to our bodies.
 As a matter of fact, it’s the same pattern for all chronic diseases.
-Because we simply don’t develop cancer, diabetes, cardiovascular disease and Alzheimer’s overnight.
-This is what makes it so hard for people to understand that we need to start to establish a proper diet and to stick to a healthy lifestyle when we are young.
+We don’t develop cancer, diabetes, cardiovascular disease, and Alzheimer’s overnight.
+This is what makes it so hard for people to understand that we need to start to establish a proper diet and stick to a healthy lifestyle when we are young.
 And it’s truly all about prevention.

-Looking back if I have to point out what caused my dad’s dementia, I don’t have a sure answer that can pin point it because no doctors helped him find the root causes.
-But a couple of things I know for sure are: first, he suffered from severe chronic constipation; second, the pollutions in the big environment in China have got so much worse than twenty or thirty years ago.
-Also based on my experience working with my clients who supper from neurological disfunctions such as Parkinson’s and Alzheimer’s, they seem to have similar digestive disorders and chronic constipation is the most common symptom.
+The pollution in the big environment in China has got so much worse than twenty or thirty years ago.
+Also, based on my experience working with clients who suffer from neurological dysfunctions such as Parkinson’s and Alzheimer’s, they seem to have similar digestive disorders, and chronic constipation is the most common symptom.

-Because of my dad’s situation and my experiences working with these clients, also maybe because I am biased as a nutritionist specialized in digestive health, I deeply believe there is a deep connection between our digestion and brain health.
-We nowadays hear more and more that “Our gut is our second brain” and it IS real that there is a physiologically existing thick bundle of nerves called vagus nerves that runs along the spinal column connecting the hundred million neurons in the gut’s enteric nervous system to the base of the brain at the medulla.
-Our brain is so deeply connected with other parts of our body especially our gut, and it only makes sense that it can be impacted by what is going on in the rest of our body.
+Because of my dad’s situation and my experiences working with these clients, and also maybe because I am biased as a nutritionist specializing, I deeply believe there is a deep connection between our digestion and brain health.
+We nowadays hear more and more that “Our gut is our second brain”, and it IS real that there is a physiologically existing thick bundle of nerves called vagus nerves that runs along the spinal column connecting the hundred million neurons in the gut’s enteric nervous system to the base of the brain at the medulla.
+Our brain is so deeply connected with other parts of our body, especially our gut, and it only makes sense that it can be impacted by what is going on in the rest of our body.
 Our brain is not as protected as we used to think it is…

-Maybe this is the time we can all ask ourselves: How is my digestive system working?
+Let's all ask ourselves: How is my digestive system working?
 What should I do to optimize it if it is not functioning properly?
-Digestion is a complex system and if you do suffer from some symptoms, I encourage you to get it evaluated by an expert or contact me for a consultation.
+Digestion is a complex system, and if you do suffer from some symptoms, I encourage you to get it evaluated by an expert or contact me for a consultation.

 I hope 2019 is the year we can all reset our gut health to build a solid foundation for better health.
 This has been my primary goal for my own health and will continue to be my top priority.